 Regen Ag and The Farm Bill Campaign

-The current Regen Ag program is launching a campaign focused on the upcoming Farm Bill 2023, which will be voted on in August 2023.
+The current Regen Ag program is launching a campaign focused on the upcoming Farm Bill 2023, which will be voted on by September 30th 2023.
 Partnering with 350BA

 legislative committee, the campaign will inform all constituents of the moments needed to put pressure on our legislators to pass particular aspects of the Farm Bill.

 In creating a campaign to focus on the Farm Bill, it is 350Marin’s hope that practices which destroy the soil do not continue to be subsidized and supported by our government.